 All units are available to meet power demands.

-Remove debris from the forebay, all trash racks, and gatewell slots so these areas are debris-free by April 1, except in 2019 when this is in effect March 1 due to early JBS start.
+Remove debris from the forebay, all trash racks, and gatewell slots so these areas are debris-free by April 1.

 Inspect all VBSs for damage, holes, debris accumulations, or protrusions (video inspection acceptable).
 Clean and repair when necessary.